rdov/rdov.github.io/index.md

 for a quick introduction and examples.

-#### With issues, this documentation, and others
+#### Issues, this documentation, and others

 * For issues with Deglet, please report them at
   <https://bitbucket.org/deginner/deglet/issues> in case
   the problem hasn't been reported before.
-* Submit a pull request to improve this documentation:
+* Improve this documentation by submitting a pull request at
   <https://bitbucket.org/deginner/deglet-doc/pull-requests/>.

 Other ways to contribute to Deglet are described under